pfheatwole/thesis/meta/discussion.rst

 Pilot Control Inputs
 --------------------

-Should I model the pilot controls as *multivariate autoregressive Gaussian processes*?
-(See `turner2011GaussianProcessesState`, section 3.6)
+There are several considerations for generating realistic pilot control

-I'm unhappy with treating the four pilot controls as independent random walks (for the purpose of my filtering method), since that will generate mostly nonsense control sequences.
-There are several considerations for generating realistic pilot control sequences:
+sequences:

 * Controls don't change erratically (they are generally smooth)